 Estimate Expected Shortfall for Asset Portfolios

-This example shows how to compute the expected shortfall (ES) for a portfolio of equity positions using three different methods.
+This example shows how to compute the expected shortfall (ES) for a portfolio of equity positions.
 ES is a market risk metric that supplements a calculated value-at-risk (VaR) value.
 For an example of ES computation on a single market index, see Expected Shortfall Estimation and Backtesting.
 The 95% VaR represents the threshold loss amount that is only violated about 5% of the time, while ES is an estimate of the average amount of money the portfolio loses on the 5% of days when the VaR is violated.

-Because ES values are used as a supplement to a given VaR model, this example begins by calculating a set of VaR values.
-For a deeper discussion of VaR calculation on a portfolio of equity positions, see Estimate VaR for Equity Portfolio Using Parametric Methods.
-In this example, the VaR values are calculated using the Exponentially Weighted Moving Average (EWMA) approach discussed in Estimate VaR for Equity Portfolio Using Parametric Methods.
-Also, this example assumes that the portfolio returns are normally distributed.
+Since ES values are used as a supplement to a given VaR model, this example begins by calculating a set of VaR values.
+For more details about calculating VaR on a portfolio of equity positions, see Estimate VaR for Equity Portfolio Using Parametric Methods.
+In this example, the VaR values are calculated using the exponentially weighted moving average (EWMA) approach discussed in Estimate VaR for Equity Portfolio Using Parametric Methods.
+This example assumes that the portfolio returns are normally distributed.

 VaR Calculation